Jaidev-007/MaRS-task-1-JAIDEV/README.md

 --------------------------------------------------------------------------------------------------------
 option 1 - Smart Distance Alert System

-here in this project this works as a alarm system or uk a alert system . if an object comes closer this
+i chose this roject because i wanted to learn about ultrasonic sensor and how to use a buzzer and how to use that trig and echo an dthen i wanted ot even once try map function so ya i just did option 1. here in this project this works as a alarm system or uk a alert system . if an object comes closer the ultrasonic sensor it will on the 5 leds depending on the distance if it is very close all 5 get on and then even the buzzer gets on and if its an other distance buzzer wont go on but maybe few leeds depending on the lvl of distance they are at.

 components used -